replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/blockDevices.md

 ## Block Devices Collector

-The `blockDevices` collector can collect information about all of the block devices on a host.
+To collect information about all of the block devices on a host, use the `blockDevices` collector.

 ### Parameters